Insert-Affiliate/insert_affiliate_flutter_sdk/README.md

   ```

 ### Deep Linking with Insert Links
-Insert Links by Insert Affiliate supports direct deep linking into your app.
+Insert Links by Insert Affiliate supports deferred deep linking into your app.
 This allows you to track affiliate attribution when end users are referred to your app by clicking on one of your affiliates Insert Links.

 #### Initial Setup
 1. Before you can use Insert Links, you must complete the setup steps in [our docs](https://docs.insertaffiliate.com/insert-links)